 GPA and course completion can be affected by course incomplete, withdrawals, repetitions and transfer credits from other schools.
 WSCC is not allowed to exclude courses in which a student remains past the add/drop period and earned a grade of “w” (or its equivalent), nor can we routinely exclude certain hours attempted, such as those taking during a summer session from the SAP calculation.
 Generally, all periods of the student’s enrollment count when assessing progress, even periods in which the student did not receive FSA funds.

 A review of SAP is not complete until both the qualitative and quantitative measures have been reviewed.
-If a satisfactory progress check shows that a student does not have the required GPA or is not maintaining the required pace, she becomes ineligible for FSA funds unless she is place on financial aid warning or PLAN (after a successful appeal), as explained below.
+If a satisfactory progress check shows that a student does not have the required GPA or is not maintaining the required pace, they become ineligible for FSA funds unless they are placed on financial aid warning or PLAN (after a successful appeal), as explained below.

 Satisfactory Progress Definitions